 The best way to explore the island is on two wheels.

-Motorbikes go from 200bt to 300bt daily and are available at most resorts.
+Motorbikes go from 250bt daily and are available at most resorts.
 You may need to leave your passport or a copy of your passport and your driving licence as a guarantee.